 In 2015, there were 15,723 motor vehicle crashes in Birmingham, resulting in 3,424 injuries and 40 fatalities.
 This accounted for more than 10 percent of the total crashes in Alabama, but only 4.7 percent of fatalities and 7.7 percent of total injuries.
 Does this mean that Birmingham roads are safer than other Alabama roads?
 The answer is not exactly.

-Birmingham accounts for just over 4.3 percent of the population of Alabama, yet nearly 11 percent of all accidents occurred within the city limits.
+Birmingham accounts for just over 4% of the population of Alabama, yet nearly 11% of all accidents occurred within the city limits.
 The discrepancy between total crashes and fatalities and injuries is a function of where these severe accidents more frequently occur.
-That is, with fatal accidents in particular, on rural areas.
-In fact, nearly 60 percent of motor vehicle fatalities occurred in these rural areas.
+That is, with deadly auto accidents in particular, on rural areas.
+In fact, nearly 60% of motor vehicle fatalities occurred in these rural areas.

 Looking at road type, only 13 percent of fatalities occurred on city roads, the vast majority (almost 56 percent) happened on county and state roads.